ratanahaerlavynah/dreamy/_poems/53-a-vision-she-once-had.md

 ---

 <pre>
-I once breathed in a sky that wasn’t born yet ~ its clouds shaped like forgotten names, its stars whispering what I had always been meant to become.
+I once breathed in a sky that wasn’t born yet, its clouds shaped like forgotten names, its stars whispering what I had always been meant to become.

 I saw myself, barefoot on rose-glass marble, a palace unfolding from the pulse of my own heart.
-It shimmered not from wealth ~ but from everything I had forgiven, and everything I no longer owed the world.
+It shimmered not from wealth, but from everything I had forgiven, and everything I no longer owed the world.

 My voice was velvet-light, not a song sung out loud,